simonknittel/static-site-generator/docs/getting-started.md

 ## Install dependencies and set the production URL
 1. Set the production URL in the [config.js](../_gulpfile/config.js#L15) for automated sitemap generation
-2. Set the production URL in the [robots.txt](../source/robots.txt#L1)
+2. Set the production URL in the [robots.txt](../src/robots.txt#L1)
-3. Set the production URL in the [.htaccess](../source/.htaccess#L42) for an 404 error redirect
+3. Set the production URL in the [.htaccess](../src/.htaccess#L42) for an 404 error redirect
-4. Run `yarn` to install all dependencies.
+4. Run `yarn` to install the dependencies.
-5. Run `npm start` to build your site.
+5. Run `npm start` to build the site.
-  * It will automatically open a browser tab which will reload every time you change a source file.
+  * This command will automatically open a new browser tab which will reload every time you change a source file.

 # Update your [CODEOWNERS](../.github/CODEOWNERS) file